zeek/zeek/src/script_opt/ZAM/OPs/README.txt

 # 	op1-read-write	the operation treats the instruction's first integer
 # 			value as a frame variable, and both reads and
 # 			writes the value.
 #
+# 	precheck	a test conducted before evaluating an expression,
+#			which is skipped if the test is true.
+Must be used
+#			in conjunction with precheck-action.
+#
+# 	precheck-action	code to execute if a precheck is true, instead
+#			of evaluating the expression.
+Must be used in
+#			conjunction with precheck.
+#
 # 	set-type	the instruction's primary type comes from either the
 # 			assignment target ("$$"), the first operand ("$1"),